Dental Implants Mesquite

 Prioritize Your Oral Hygiene

-Good oral hygiene is the key to a healthy smile, even with dental implants in Mesquite.
+Good oral hygiene is the key to a healthy smile, even with dental implants.
 The most common cause of implant failure is an infection called per-implantitis, which develops as a result of bacteria accumulation that leads to inflammation of gum tissue and compromises the health of the bone that supports the implant posts.
 To minimize this risk, brushing twice a day, flossing daily, and regularly rinsing with antimicrobial mouthwash is crucial.

 Maintain a Balanced Diet